go-gitea/gitea/docs/content/doc/usage/labels.en-us.md

 # Labels

-Issues and pull requests can be assigned labels for organization.
+You can use labels to classify issues and pull requests and to improve your overview over them.

 ## Creating Labels

-Labels can be created for a repository by going to Issues and choosing Labels.
-For organizations, labels available to all repositories can be created in the organization Settings.
+Labels can be created for a repository by going to `Issues` and clicking on `Labels`. \
+For organizations, you can define organization-wide labels that are shared with all organization repositories, including both already-existing repositories as well as newly created ones. \
+Organization-wide labels can be created in the organization `Settings`.

-Labels have a name, color and optional description.
+Labels have a mandatory name, a mandatory color, an optional description, and must either be exclusive or not (see `Scoped labels` below).

-If no labels exist a [default label set](../customizing-gitea/#labels) is suggested.
+When you create a repo, you can ensure certain labels exist by using the `Issue Labels` option. \
+This option lists a number of available label sets that are [configured globally on your instance](../customizing-gitea/#labels). \
+Its contained labels will all be created as well while creating the repo.

 ## Scoped Labels

-Labels can be grouped using scopes indicated with a `/` separator in the name.
-When a label is named for example `scope/item`, the label display will changed to show the scope and item separately.

-Mutually exclusive labels can be created by enabling the Exclusive option for scoped labels.
-This makes it so only one label in the same scope can be assigned to an issue or pull request.
+You can decrease your error susceptibility by using scoped labels. \
+A scoped label is a label containing `/` in its name (not at either end of the name) and marking the label as `exclusive`. \
+For example, if label `A` is called `scope/item`, label `B` is called `scope/second-item`, and both are marked as `exclusive`, an issue cannot be labeled with both `A` and `B` at the same time. \
+Such an issue can have at most one of these labels, or none. \
+The scope of a label is determined based on the **last** `/`, so for example the scope of label `subscope/subscope2/item` would be `subscope/subscope2`.

 ## Filtering by Label